Hoare meets Heisenberg: A Lightweight Logic for Quantum Programs: Measurement for additive predicates

 \subsection{Computing post-measurement states}

-When studying Gottesman types, we were able to exploit standard methods from the stabilizer formalism for treating measurements in Pauli bases.
-However, for general additive types, these techniques no longer apply.
+When studying Pauli operators, we were able to exploit standard methods from the stabilizer formalism for treating measurements in Pauli bases.
+However, these techniques no longer apply for general unitary Hermitian operators, even those of trace zero.
 Hence we need to revisit measurement from the first principles.

-First, consider the problem of measuring a single qubit in the z-basis.
-Post-measurement we know the state is of type $\Z \cup -\Z$ where the factor in this union depends on the measurement outcome.
-Although it is outside our logical formalism, we see the probability of these outcomes directly in the input type of the qubit.
+First, consider the problem of measuring a single qubit in the $z$-basis.
+Post measurement, we know the state would satisfy the predicate $\Z \uplus -\Z$ where the factor in this disjunction depends on the measurement outcome.
+Although it is outside our logical formalism, we see the probability of these outcomes directly in any preconditions of measurement the qubit may satisfy.